-Guided by values that have animated the career of Senator John McCain and the McCain family for generations, the McCain Institute is a non-partisan do-tank dedicated to advancing character-driven global leadership based on security, economic opportunity, freedom and human dignity – in the United States and around the world.
-The Institute seeks to promote humanitarian action, human freedom and democracy, and national security, and to embrace technology in producing better designs for educated decisions in national and international policy.
+Guided by values that have animated the career of Senator John McCain and the McCain family for generations, The McCain Institute is a non-partisan do-tank dedicated to advancing character-driven global leadership based on security, economic opportunity, freedom and human dignity – in the United States and around the world.
+The Institute seeks to promote humanitarian action, human rights and democracy, and national security, and to embrace technology in producing better designs for educated decisions in national and international policy.

 - Provide decision recommendations for leaders through open debate and rigorous analysis, including by convening experts, publishing policy-relevant research, and holding decision-making exercises using cutting-edge technology.

 - Promote and preserve the McCain family spirit of character-driven leadership and national service, including by hosting the McCain family archives.